Tu4nSecc/tu4nsecc.github.io/content/posts/holmes-ctf-2025.md

 ```velocity
 C:\Windows\System32\wbem\WmiPrvSE.exe
 ```
+## Question 3:
-## Question 3:Which remote-execution tool was most likely used for the attack? (filename.ext)
+Which remote-execution tool was most likely used for the attack? (filename.ext)

 **Conclusion:**